MyPureCloud/developer-center-blog/source/2017-09-15-webrtc-phone-user-experience/index.html.md

 ### Placing and Receiving Calls

 Since you're building a phone app in the browser, you can augment dialing.
 Users may call a number, a person, or any other type of entity.
 Can you tie this in with searching, [external contacts](https://help.mypurecloud.com/articles/about-external-contacts/), or [internal profiles](https://help.mypurecloud.com/articles/default-profile-layout/)?
-PureCloud provides all of the above in a unified search + dial pad.
+Genesys Cloud provides all of the above in a unified search + dial pad.

 ![search](search.png)